 Red Wine Ice Cream Floats – 4 Sons R Us

 Apricot Vanilla Sparkling Wine Floats – Fine Cooking

 Raspberry Vodka & Champagne Float with Vanilla Bean Coconut Ice Cream – Cooks with Cocktails

 Rose Wine Float – Back Porch Somm

-- Add scoops of the sorbet into a large wine glass
+Add scoops of sorbet into a large wine glass.

-- Place the sheet into the freezer and freeze blueberries until solid.
+Place the cookie sheet into the freezer and freeze blueberries until solid.

-- Place into seal-able container and allow to refreeze to solidify.
+Place into a sealable container and allow to re-freeze to solidify.